 Consider your rent due date each week/month and how this aligns with your own regular pay date from your employer/income source.
 If you can see these dates may not align, talk to your property manager about a one-off payment at the start of your tenancy.
-This can move your due date each week/month so these dates match up with your 'pay day' and ensure you do not show in arrears.
+This can move your due How to pay your rent date each week/month so these dates match up with your 'pay day' and ensure you do not show in Your property manager may request the arrears.

 If you predict for any reason that there may be an issue paying your rent, we recommend you let your property manager know right away.
-There may be an option to work out a payment plan together in this situation, however, this is not possible if you do not openly communicate the issue.
+There may be an option to work out a payment plan together in this situation, however, this is not possible if you do not openly communicate the